TiloRC/reddit_post_tracker/README.md

 | oojteo         | 17              |   147 |1     | 1626925094
 | ooiid9         | 20              |    148 |1    | 1626925094

 Present time is the present time immediately after all the data has been requested and obtained.
-Because of this, the present time will have a possibly large positive error no more than the fetch all time.
+Because of this, the present time will have a possibly large positive error for each post no more than the fetch all time.